What Is a Debt Consolidation Loan?

 There are several types of debt consolidation loans to consider.
 Some of the most common include:

-Home equity loan—This secured loan allows you to borrow against your home’s available equity.
+Home equity loan:This secured loan allows you to borrow against your home’s available equity.
 Home equity loans typically offer a lump sum with a fixed interest rate, paid back over a period of five to 30 years.

-Home equity line of credit (HELOC)—Home equity lines of credit (HELOCs) are another way to borrow against your equity.
+Home equity line of credit (HELOC): Home equity lines of credit (HELOCs) are another way to borrow against your equity.
 This is a revolving line of credit that allows you to borrow, repay, and borrow again as often as you like, up to your loan limit.
 You can do this during the first few years, called the draw period.
 Then you enter the repayment period and can’t borrow more.
 HELOCs typically have a variable interest rate.

-Cash-out refinance loan—By refinancing your mortgage, it’s possible to borrow more than enough to pay off your current mortgage.
+Cash-out refinance loan: By refinancing your mortgage, it’s possible to borrow more than enough to pay off your current mortgage.
 You get the difference in the form of cash you can spend.
 The money can then be used to consolidate debt, fund large purchases, renovate your property, or cover another large expense.
 Rates can be fixed or variable with a range of repayment terms.

 Home equity loans, HELOCs, and cash-out refinance loans are mortgages.
 If you don’t repay the loan, you could lose your home.
+Other types of debt consolidation loans include:

-Personal loan—A common option for debt consolidation is an unsecured personal loan.
+Personal loan: A common option for debt consolidation is an unsecured personal loan.
 These lump sum loans are typically for $1,000 to $100,000, depending on the lender and your creditworthiness.
 They have a set repayment period and fixed interest rate.

-Balance transfer credit card—You could use a credit card balance transfer to pay off existing debt (including other credit cards).
+Balance transfer credit card: You could use a credit card balance transfer to pay off existing debt (including other credit cards).
 This essentially moves your balance(s) from one creditor to another and generally involves a balance transfer fee.
 Many people do this because the new card offers a 0% or very low interest rate for a period of time.

 What Is the Best Debt Consolidation Loan?